What's it all about?

 STEP 6 – TROUBLESHOOTING

-So, I’ll outline the two main problems for group leaders.
+So, here are the two main problems for group leaders.

 Firstly, numbers dropping.
 Make sure you get some money out of people before you book.
 If you don’t, there’s no commitment, and the closer you get to a payment being due, the more stressful it can get.
-If a payment is due, tell the group it’s 2 weeks earlier than you need the money, so there’s a bit of flexibility if some people pay late.
+If a payment is due, tell the group to pay you say 2 weeks earlier than you need the money, so there’s a bit of flexibility if some people pay late.

 - Sourcing party bags & goodies to a set price with suggested contents